-- Coaching staffjob description – Help players improve their skills one-on-one, test training strategies, and design gameplay, among a broad spectrum of responsibilities.
+- Coaching staff job description – Help players improve their skills one-on-one, test training strategies, and design gameplay, among a broad spectrum of responsibilities.

-- Basketball operations manager/basketball operations director job description – In manager or director of basketball operations jobs, you provide general support to the team.
+- Basketball operations manager/basketball operations director job description – As manager or director of basketball operations jobs, you provide general support to the team.
 Responsibilities may include ordering equipment, overseeing team travel, managing the schedule, and interacting with sponsors.

 - President of basketball operations job description – The president of basketball operations is a more senior-level position.
-You handle salary cap management, negotiations, decisions on personnel, talent assessment, along with overseeing all other aspects of operations.
+You handle salary cap management, negotiations, decisions on personnel, and talent assessment, along with overseeing all other aspects of operations.